Protosnake/date-to-unix-test/README.md

 A simple monorepo project with a frontend and a handful of testing modules.

+# How to run the project
+`docker compose build --no-cache` should be run only once to build the images.
+`docker compose up -d` to start the services.
+Check `docker logs -f <service_name>` to see the logs of testing services.
+Alternatively, you can run each testing container individually using, doing `docker compose up <service_name>`.

 # Frontend

 A JS application that wraps around https://helloacm.com/tools/unix-timestamp-converter/ API.
 More details in the [frontend README](./frontend/README.md).